The Bolsheviks: 1988

 The Bolsheviks began the new year on NBC television, as they received a title opportunity against WWF World Tag Team Champions Strike Force on the January 2 edition of Saturday Night's Main Event XIV.
 Zhukov and Volkoff were unsuccessful, and then began a house show series against The Killer Bees.
 They accumulated multiple losses to Blair and Brunzell that month, then rebounded in February and secured several wins against The Rougueau Brothers, Killer Bees, and Young Stallions.
 The duo's next prominent appearance came in the 20 man battle royal held at WrestleMania IV in Atlantic City.

 During the spring Zhukov and Volkoff began to sustain more losses than wins in continuing house show encounters with The Young Stallions and The Killer Bees.
 On July 3 they faced the latest signing from Jim Crockett Promotions, The Powers of Pain and were defeated.
 While gearing up for a pivotal televised match against The Powers of Pain at SummerSlam they began a house show series with The British Bulldogs that saw both teams secure victories.
 They appeared on a WWF coliseum VHS cassette called Best of the WWF volume 17 and scored a major win when they defeated The British Bulldogs in short time in a match that was recorded in Philadelphia, Pennsylvania on July 23.
 The Bolsheviks wrestled The Powers of Pain at SummerSlam '88, and were defeated.

-The Bolsheviks began to slide down the card in the fall of 1988 and were winless in encounters with The Powers of Pain, The Hart Foundation, and in a match with WWF World Tag-Team Champions Demolition.
-The duo was once again a part of the 10 team elimination match held at Survivor Series '88 and during the match Zhukov pinned Jim Powers thus eliminating The Young Stallions, but they were also eliminated shortly after by The Rockers.
+The Bolsheviks began to slide down the card in the fall of 1988 and were winless in encounters with The Powers of Pain, The Hart Foundation, and in a match with WWF World Tag Team Champions and fellow heels Demolition with whom the audience sided against the Bolsheviks.
+A month later, the duo was once again a part of the 10 team elimination match held at Survivor Series '88, this time captained by Demolition (who would end the night turning babyface.)
+During the match Zhukov pinned Jim Powers thus eliminating The Young Stallions, but they were also eliminated shortly after by The Rockers.
 On November 28 they finally gained their first victory since the summer, when they teamed with fellow Slick protege Akeem and defeated Sam Houston and The Young Stallions on November 29 edition of Prime Time Wrestling.
 At the end of December 1988 they were programmed against the latest acquisition from Crockett, The Bushwhackers.